-We've made sure that you can easily and effectively tag the products in your digital catalogs with hotspots, but how you do so remains up to you.
+We've made sure that you can easily and effectively tag the products in your online catalogs with hotspots, but how you do so remains up to you.
 You can choose the type of hotspot, set the size and placement of the click area, turn icons on or off, adjust the icon's position, and write your own mouse-over texts.
 With so many options available, it can be tricky to figure out the best way to tag your products.
 To help you out, we wrote this best practice guide.
 It contains lots of useful tips and advice, so check it out!

 Tip #1: Use product hotspots to tag your products

 This might seem obvious, but a lot of our customers are still using link hotspots to tag their products.
-So let's start off by looking at why you should go with product hotspots for tagging products in your publications.
+So let's start off by looking at why you should go with product hotspots for tagging products in your catalogs.

 Connect your product feed with Publitas